Support for landowners - subsidised poplar and willow poles

 Willows are perhaps best for controlling gully erosion, but poplars also have their place.
 It really depends on the type and size of gully erosion you are trying to control.

-It's best to plant poplar or willows poles in pairs.
-Pair-planting causes the trees' root systems to overlap across the gully, preventing further down-cutting of the gully bottom and slumping of the sides.
+It's best to plant poplar or willow poles in pairs so the root systems overlap across the gully, preventing further down-cutting of the gully bottom and slumping of the sides.

 It is best practice to exclude cattle or stock from planted areas for at least 12-18 months to allow time for root development.
 Cattle rubbing or scratching up against the poles will cause root damage and the likely death of your pole.
-Sheep and goats can also ring bark new plantings.
+Sheep and goats can also ringbark new plantings.
+If possible, exclude stock altogether but if this isn’t practical, install a temporary single hotwire with pig tail standards or only graze light stock for short periods.

 Land management advisors are available to offer advice on: